DanielJLee0917/cmsi2210/README.md

 This repository can be used as a model for the way your assignments will be submitted for class.

 You must have the following structure for your own version of the repo:

-*BOZO
+BOZO BUDDY
 ## Classwork
 #### Classwork01
 #### Classwork02